APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ## [Vendor Data Resources](./resource_pages/VendorDataResources.md)
 Vendors that can provided purchased data for a variety of uses.

+## Planning Data Specifications(./resource_pages/PlanningDataSpecifications.md)
+A collection of urban planning related data specifications and standards for use as part of programs & projects.

 ## [Platforms & Software Resources](./resource_pages/PlatformsSoftwareResources.md)
 Software and platforms for planners.